shadybraden/homelab/docker/README.md

 # How to use this repo:

+Clone this repo, then go to the docker folder.
+Edit the `env` file as needed, then run:
-Recomended: `alias dup="sudo docker compose --env-file ../env -v up -d`
+`docker compose --env-file ../env -v up -d`

+Now if you want to pull the latest:

 - edit your env file `nano docker/env`
 - something changed? want to use it? or just pull the latest from main